AllTriber/TowersOfIvory/README.md

 ### Game Desynchronization

-- **State Synchronization**: There are instances where the game may desynchronize.
+- **State Synchronization**: There are instances where the game state among peers may desynchronize.
 This is due to the lack of a proper mechanism for synchronizing the game state across all players.
-Currently, the game does not check a hash of the current game state against the host's state or resend the game state to all peers when discrepancies are detected.
+Currently, the game does not check a hash of the current game state against the host's state and resend the game state to all peers when discrepancies are detected.
 This can lead to gameplay issues and inconsistencies.

 ### Issues with Seeds and Game State